jeniok12/golang-tdd-example/README.md

 // ...
 ```

 Now if we run the tests again, the will pass as before, but now there is no call to the external service.
-Another thing it worth mentioning is that we used `map[string]interface{}` as the service response instead of the real struct (`quote.Quote`).
-I prefer this way because it is may indicate when we breake intreface with our users.
-In such case the test will fail.
+Another thing that is worth mentioning is that we used `map[string]interface{}` as the service response instead of the real struct (`quote.Quote`).
+I prefer this way because it is may indicate when we break interface with our users.
+In such case, the test will fail.

 ## Step 3 - Working with DB

-I assume that you aleady have Postgres DB installed on your machine (if not please refer to www.postgresql.org).
+I assume that you already have Postgres DB installed on your machine (if not please refer to www.postgresql.org).
 Now we create two DB, the real one and one that will be used for tests.

 ```console
 > createdb quotes